 There are a number of small businesses located within 1,000 feet of the Midco I site.
 A residential neighborhood of Hammond, Indiana, is located within 1,500 feet and a residential neighborhood of Gary is located 3,000 feet from the site.
 Several private drinking water wells were found to have been drawing water from the same aquifer beneath the site and were located in the direction of off-site groundwater flow.

-Site ResponsibilityThe Midco I site is being addressed by a combination of federal and state actions and potentially responsible party (PRP) actions under federal and state oversight.
+Site ResponsibilityThe Midco I site is being addressed by a combination of federal and state actions and federal and state oversight of potentially responsible party (PRP) actions.

-In addition to the same contaminants present in the groundwater, sediments and soils are also contaminated with polychlorinated biphenyls (PCBs), polyaromatic hydrocarbons (PAHs), and the pesticide chlordane.
+Site soils and sediments contain the same contaminants present in the groundwater, but are also contaminated with polychlorinated biphenyls (PCBs), polyaromatic hydrocarbons (PAHs), and the pesticide chlordane.
 VOCs, chromium, lead, cadmium, and cyanide were detected in surface waters northeast of the site.
 Contaminants in the soil are leaching into the groundwater.
 If no action had been taken, direct contact with or accidental ingestion of contaminated groundwater, surface water, sediments, or soil would have been a threat to human health.
-Contaminated groundwater would have also migrated off-site and may have affected down-gradient drinking water wells.
+Contaminated groundwater would also have migrated off-site and may have affected downgradient drinking water wells.

-Cleanup ProgressIn June 1981, the United States Environmental Protection Agency (U.S. EPA) enclosed the site with a fence.
-On-site wastes and the top foot of highly contaminated soil were removed and disposed of in 1982.
+Cleanup ProgressIn 1981, the U.S. Environmental Protection Agency (EPA) enclosed the site with a fence.
+On-site wastes and the top foot of highly-contaminated soil were removed and disposed of in 1982.
 This action included removal of approximately 14,000 burned and crushed drums, 7,400 full drums, 10,000 gallons of liquid, and 8,000 gallons of sulfide-contaminated sludge from underground tanks.
 Another 840 drums were removed by a private party.
-In 1985, a group of private parties entered into an agreement with U.S. EPA to conduct sampling to locate the extent of soil and groundwater contamination and to evaluate cleanup methods.
+In 1985, a group of private parties entered into an agreement with EPA to conduct sampling to locate the extent of soil and groundwater contamination and to evaluate cleanup methods.
 The sampling and evaluation was conducted between 1985 and 1989.

 - Cleanup of the groundwater by a pump-and-treat system